khudgins/documentation/automation/deployment_configuration/tier.rst

    2. **Cloud**

-      enStratus can also trigger scaling events based on the properties of the cloud provider.
+      Enstratius can also trigger scaling events based on the properties of the cloud provider.
-      If your cloud provider has mechanisms in place to govern scaling, enStratus will defer to them if the cloud option is selected.
+      If your cloud provider has mechanisms in place to govern scaling, Enstratius will defer to them if the cloud option is selected.

    3. **Custom**